Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__05_09.mp3"></audio>

-A | I’m Jane.
+A:  I’m Jane.
 I like orange juice and vegetables.
-B | I’m Grace.
+B:  I’m Grace.
 I have eggs, and coffee with sugar.